banderson623/banderson623.github.com/_posts/2011-03-15-thoughts-on-craigslist.md

 > Social deal with the newspapers, they ran a big ad agency and spent some of that money to do investigative journalism to make democracy work.

 > Advertising...has paid for that part of democracy, which is a shame.... but it is a fundamental part of democracy

-> A fundamental pillar of democracy is basically starving...

 >Craigslist is a Charitable benefit, of free classified ads... is less than optimal ( and has a bad outcome) ...  so instead of saying my charity is free advertising, he could charge a nominal amount and use that money toward a "worthy" cause.
 (Journalism)